Hexenkopf: Geology

 The Hexenkopf is largely composed of mica-rich slate gneiss, which is interspersed with veins of pegmatite and other granitic rocks.
 In addition, there are small deposits of strong, hornblende-containing amphibolite.

 Ascents

 Unlike the nearby and oft-visited Furgler, the Hexenkopf is very rarely climbed.
 That is because, on the one hand it is further from the top station of the Lazidbahn from the tourist resort of Serfaus and, on the other, it is more difficult to climb.

-From the Masnerjoch col there is a waymarked route running initially westwards, and then along the norther arête of the Hexenkopf to the top.
+From the Masnerjoch col there is a waymarked route running initially westwards, and then along the northern arête of the Hexenkopf to the top.
 This exposed rocky ridge has climbing sections of UIAA grade I. The Masnerjoch may be reached from the Hexensee Hut, from the Kölner Haus (1,965 m) near Serfaus or from the north, from See in the Paznauntal valley.
 Even the Ascher Hut (2,256 m) here is a possible base.

 Another waymarked, but trackless, ascent runs from the Hexensattel along the south arête to the summit.